-All Volunteers and staff also adhere to St Mary's Volunteer Policy and Procedures.
-This is to be read in conjunction with the Safeguarding and Child Protection Policy and Guidelines.
+All Volunteers and staff will also adhere to St Mary's Volunteer Policy and Procedures when this is written and adopted by the PCC in July 2017.
+Until then this policy is to be read in conjunction with the Sunday Clubs Volunteer Policy.
+This policy sets out how volunteers are safely recruited, trained and supported throughout their volunteering role.
+The guiding principles are the same for volunteers working with adults who have care and support needs.
 The contents of the Volunteer Policy are as follows: